jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 This post is just a field study;
 a description of my family's beliefs and their history.

-Given what you now know about my parents, how do you imagine their lives?
+Given what you know about my parents, how do you imagine their lives?
 You might be surprised.
 Both of my parents run successful businesses.